 Exception Periods.
-Availability for the System, including Government Cloud Services for production access by PEBA and end users will be twenty-four (24) hours per day, (7) days per week excluding: (i) periods of scheduled maintenance (not to be performed during PEBA’s Business Hours and not to exceed four (4) hours per week), provided that the Contractor provides at least twenty-four (24) hours advance notice of such maintenance; (ii) Service Outages caused by or arising from gross negligent acts or intentional misconduct of PEBA; and (iii) Service Outages caused by or arising from an event of Force Majeure.
-PEBA records, whether internal or through an outside third-party vendor, will be used to determine and calculate any Service Outage.
+Availability for the System, including Government Cloud Services for production access by PEBA and end users will be twenty-four (24) hours per day, (7) days per week excluding: (i) periods of scheduled maintenance (not to be performed during PEBA’s Business Hours and not to exceed four (4) hours per week), provided that the Contractor provides at least twenty-four (24) hours advance notice of such maintenance; (ii) Service Outages caused by or arising from gross negligent acts or intentional misconduct of PEBA; and (iii) Service Outages caused by or arising from an Event of Force Majeure.
+PEBA and Contractor will agree on the records, whether internal or through an outside third-party vendor, that will be used to determine and calculate any Service Outage.
 A “Service Outage,” as used herein, will mean a period-of-time in which the System is not available to PEBA or end users.